MOVING FORWARD | A Guide to Selling Your Home During Separation or Divorce

 They are not your advocate against the other party.

-When chosen correctly, your realtor becomes a stabilizing force in an otherwise destabilizing time.
-Divorce is not just a transaction.
-It is a human experience layered with emotion, uncertainty, and change.
+When chosen correctly, your realtor becomes a stabilizing force during a destabilizing time.

 Meet The Blogger: